ghostedxcx/fivem-cli/README.md

 fivem-cli
 ```

-Follow the steps, and you should be ok and good to go!
+Follow the steps, and you should be ok and good to go now go get creative!